If you are searching for a friendly and easygoing breed, the Danish-Swedish Farmdog may fit the bill.

 The average life expectancy of a Danish Swedish Farmdog is approximately 10-15 years, coming in at around average lifespan for a dog its type.

-In order to have the chance to live out a healthy satisfying life, this has to be gifted with a great deal of exercise, mental stimuli and premium food.
+To have the chance to live out a healthy satisfying life, this has to be gifted with a great deal of exercise, mental stimuli, and premium food.

 Keeping in tune with your dog’s mental state of mind and physical appearance is always an important aspect when raising a healthy dog.